VinceZK/Portal/docs/README.md

 # Build a Real CRUD App using Angular
-Well, there are tongs of blogs on how to build a CRUD app.
+Well, there are tons of blogs on how to build a CRUD app.
 But this blog is trying to focus on the word **“Real”**.
 Lots of examples show people how easy it is to build a CRUD app.
 As I never think it is that easy, so I try to tell how difficult it is?
 What are the hiding or missing pieces in those easy examples?
-And how we can simplified it without losing qualities.
+And how we can simplified it without losing qualities?````

 I will use the example of user management module, which almost every system needs.
 It is a good example to dive into the nitty-gritty.